 Electromagnetic Simulation Software Solution

-EMS is a 3D electromagnetic field simulator software suite, based on the powerful finite element method.
-Currently, it is the only Electromagnetic Add-in to SOLIDWORKS, the #1 CAD software package in the electrical engineering industry.
+EMS is a 3D electromagnetic simulation software suite, based on the powerful finite element method.
+Currently, it is the only electromagnetic simulation add-in to SOLIDWORKS, the number one CAD software package in the electrical engineering industry.

 EMS is Gold Certified by SOLIDWORKS and targets four main areas: electromechanical, electromagnetic, power electronics, and electromagnetic behavior.
 This makes it ideal for motor development and testing, generator projects, metal detector design, Eddy current simulation, transformer simulation, induction heating modeling, magnetizing and much more.